 - The time frame and budget are realistic and appropriate in relation to the purpose and objectives of the project.

-- The plan for how the results of the project are to be utilised is well described and appropriate.
+- The plan for how the results of the project will be utilised is clearly described and is fit for purpose.

 - Ethical considerations are described clearly, and the applicant’s plan for managing them is appropriate.

 - Gender perspectives are well integrated into the implementation of the project.